Fordenstraz/Corey-Bickford-Capstone/README.md

 Teachers in BC are not provided with any organizational resources to structure their lesson plans around.
 They are given a loose definition of what the teaching objectives are for each grade, and what competencies to observe.
 These "curriculum outlines" are not organized or grouped together by grade but rather by subject; making them a pain to aggregate, while building a teaching plan.
 There are no recomendations given on how to structure and organize a lesson plan; which is a point of difficulty for most new teachers.

+Being a teacher requires planning on many levels: Year-long curriculum goals, monthly unit schedules, weekly lesson organization, and daily planners are just a few examples that my app is aimed to assist with.

+Many teachers resort to using purchased spreadsheet templates.
+These can be pricey, and restrictive.
+Having a resource that is easy to personalize to their preferences

 ### User Profile

-My app is meant for use by teachers (teaching in BC, Canada).
+My app is meant for use by teachers (teaching in BC, Canada), in all grades (K - 12).
 It's purpose is to provide a structure by which teachers can create and organize their lesson plans.
-It will also provide easy access to the "curriculum outilies" that pertain to the specific grade selected for their plan.
+It will also provide easy access to the "curriculum outlines" that pertain to the specific grade selected for their plan.

 ### Features

 -   User accounts to allow for persisting plans.
--   Year, month, and day 'at-a-glance' views (YAAG, MAAG, and DAAG).
+-   Year, week, and day 'at-a-glance' views (YAAG, WAAG, and DAAG).
--   YAAG view includes:
+-   Check boxes for days-off and pro-d days
 -   Canadian statutory holidays.
-    -   ability to add professional development days.
-    -   ability to divide into terms or semesters, as needed.
+-   Ability to divide into terms or semesters, as needed.
-    -   ability to define 'Big Ideas' and 'Learning Metrics' for each portion of the year.
+-   Ability to define 'Big Ideas' and 'Learning Metrics' for each portion of the year.
--   Repository for collected resources, and resource links:
-    -   ability to link resources to a specific lesson, making them available through the DAAG page (ex. providing a link to a video resource from within a menu in the DAAG plan).
 -   Ability to add text notes to a plan.

+> ![IMPORTANT]
+> Next-up features, to be included as time permits:
+>
+> -   Repository for collected resources, and resource links:
+> -   ability to link resources to a specific lesson, making them available through the DAAG page (ex. providing a link to a video resource from within a menu in the DAAG plan).

 ## Implementation